The Company You Keep On The Water

 Jenn holds an 8-pound walleye from our Bay of Quinte outing last year.
 Photo: Alyssa Lloyd

-I met this crew over a women’s walleye weekend on Bay of Quinte last season.
+I met this crew over a women’s walleye weekend on the Bay of Quinte last season.
 Organized by none other than Ashley Rae, I have her to thank for all of these incredible ladies.

 woman anglers drilling ice hole with auger